CCI-MOC/hil/docs/developer-guidelines.md

 typically one +1 is sufficient.

 Whomever provides the enabling +1 is responsible for clicking the merge button on github.
-If you do not have commit writes, then please add your +1 to the PR and ask one of the Core Developers to complete the merge.
+If you do not have commit access, then please add your +1 to the PR and ask one of the Core Developers to complete the merge.

 ## Labels